aaaddd4747/godot_jxl/README.md

 Current state:
 ---
-It builds but godot wont load it for some reason.
+~~It builds but godot wont load it for some reason.
 It's like it isnt even there!
-In theory it currently loads jxl images, but I cannot test it like this.
+In theory it currently loads jxl images, but I cannot test it like this.~~

+not building at all actually, but at least it is trying to build the right files now.